How To Keep A Garden Hose From Freezing

 ◆ Always run water through the hose or let it drip when you are done using it.
 Water expands when it freezes and can break the hose.

-◆ If the hose freezes, use a hair dryer or warm blanket to warm the hose.
+◆ Use a hair dryer or warm blanket to warm the hose.
 It is not good to run the water through the hose when it is frozen.
 It will break the hose.

 ◆ If the hose freezes, remove the water, dry the hose and store it until the weather gets warmer.